cbroms/thoughts/wm/twelve-websites.md

   - websites
 forwardlinks:
   - design
+  - build-it-yourself
   - process
   - small-websites
   - page-previews
 created: '2021-09-08T05:36:16.656Z'
-updated: '2021-09-27T06:39:28.531Z'
+updated: '2021-12-12T02:02:18.638Z'
 id: '46340354'
 place: 'Berkeley, CA'
 ---

-Twelve Websites is an ongoing project that I began in 2021 to [design](design.md) and build a series of small websites, each in the course of a month.
+Twelve Websites is an ongoing project that I began in 2021 to [design](design.md) and [build](build-it-yourself.md) a series of small websites, each in the course of a month.
 Here’s what I [wrote about it](https://futureland.tv/christian/entry/34203) at the start of the project:

 > I like to make websites.
 I’ve made a lot of them in the past.